Google awards $25 million in global AI impact grants

 - Wadhwani AI from India will use AI in an attempt to reduce pesticide use, a major source of food waste.

-– New York University and the Fire Department of New York (FDNY) will team up to reduce response time for the 1.7 million calls.
+- New York University and the Fire Department of New York (FDNY) will team up to reduce response time for the 1.7 million service calls.

 - American University of Beirut in Lebanon will use machine learning in an attempt to help farmers save water used for crop irrigation and food production.